A guide for students

 Social connection.

-Not seeing your friends every day has created quite a change.
-People who have been successful in coping with this have found ways to ‘stay in touch’ in a different way.
+Not seeing your friends every day live created quite a change.
+People who were successful in coping with this have found ways to ‘stay in touch’ in a different way.
 Social media have been given a different role.
 They increased their time on social media quite a bit.
 And many of them said they ‘re-invented’ their mobiles, making it a habit to just call their friends on regular base, to just chat.

 Art and music.